Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Carson Ross, a Blue Springs resident for 40 years, was initially elected as Mayor in April of 2008 and reelected in April 2012.
 He is the first African American Mayor of Blue Springs, Missouri.

-Mayor Ross presently serves as a Past President and member of the Missouri Municipal League Board of Directors, an alternate on the Mid-America Regional Council (MARC) Board of Directors and serves as a member of the MARC Total Transportation Policy Committee.
-Mayor Ross also serves as Chairman of the Mayor’s Advisory Board, Co-Chairman of the Eastern Jackson County Betterment Council, and as Secretary of the Little Blue Valley Sewer District Board of Trustees.
+Mayor Ross presently serves as a Past President and member of the Missouri Municipal League Board of Directors, a member of the Mid-America Regional Council (MARC) Board of Directors and serves as the Missouri CoChair of the MARC Total Transportation Policy Committee.
+Mayor Ross serves as Co-Chairman of the Eastern Jackson County Betterment Council, and as Chairman of the Mayor’s Advisory Board for the Little Blue Valley Sewer District where he also serves as the current Vice Chairman for their Board of Trustees.

 Ross has served the City of Blue Springs and surrounding regions for numerous years, in an array of capacities including: Chairman of the Blue Springs Personnel Board, President of St. Mary’s Medical Center Board of Associates, Carondelet Health Board of Directors, Carondelet Health Finance Committee, Founding Member and Ministry Leader of Blue Ridge Church of Christ, former Chairman of the Missouri Veterans Commission and Advisory Committee on Minority Veterans with the US Department of Veterans Affairs, President of the West Gate Division of the Missouri Municipal League (MML), MML Board of Directors Chairman of the Metropolitan Mayor’s Caucus, Co-Chairman of the Eastern Jackson County Betterment Council, and serves on the United Way of Greater Kansas City and Little Blue Valley Sewer District Board of Trustees.